View Imogene Herman's Obituary on Appeal-Democrat.com and share memories

 |

-Imogene S. (Pemelton) Herman, was born March 4, 1924, in Idabel, OK, and passed this life on June 8, 2019.
-She was born to Bill and Nettie (Thompson) Pemelton.

-As a youngster her family traveled around following the crops.
-When the war started they wound up in California where she met her future husband Emery Clyde Herman.
-After the war they were married in Kansas.
-They were married for 70 years.
-They had three daughters: Jeanette Angelone, Covington, GA, Sharon (Cecil) Chism, Harrison, AR; and Pati Herman, Olivehurst, CA. She has 6 grandchildren and 8 great-grandchildren; two sisters Billie Kleiber, Lincoln, CA, and Linda (Buck) Brown, Sparks, NV; and numerous nieces and nephews.
+Imogene Herman was born Imogene S. Pemelton, in Shults, OK.
+She passed to be with the Lord, and her husband, on June 8, 2019, in Marysville, CA. Imogene met the love of her life, Emery Clyde Herman at Camp Cook, CA. They married on January 18, 1946, and were happily married just shy of 69 years.

-She is preceded in death by her husband, parents, and 4 brothers: Hershel, Bobby.
-Ollie and Raymond Pemelton and 2 sisters: Velma Witzke and Wilma Arribas.
+She is preceded in death by her parents, Bill and Nettie (Thompson) Pemelton; her brothers, Bobby Pemelton, Ollie Pemelton and Herschel Pemelton; and sisters, Velma Sue Witzke and Wilma Aribas.

-She was a member of Feather River Baptist Church in Olivehurst, CA, where she was a member of the Ladies Quilting Group.
-She made beautiful quilts for family and friends.
-She also worked many years at Green Giant Cannery, Del Monte Cannery and Fremont Hospital.

 Send condolences to